lcarlaw/wunder-obs/README.md

 More information on the individual procedures being called are below.

 ### Data downloading
 `download_async.py` handles all of the data acquisition from Weather Underground.
 WU stores realtime data within *tiles* which contain 15 minutes of data.
-It is significantly optimized to provide the fastest possible performance.
-The main overhead is the time it takes to write data to disk as compressed parquet files.
+It is optimized to provide fast performance.
+Most of the overhead comes from writing the main dataframe to disk, but this too is optimized through the use of pyarrow and parquet files.

 ### Accumulation intervals
 `driver.py` performs the calculation of precipitation accumulations into several bins (currently 15, 30, 60, and 180 minute windows).